-Community Development Loans Risk - The Fund predominantly invests in fixed or variable rate Community Development Loans arranged through private negotiations between individuals, agricultural producers, small business borrowers, public bodies, federally-recognized Indian Tribes and non-profit businesses (each, a "Borrower") and one or more Financial Institutions or Non-bank Lenders.
-Community Development Loans are secured by collateral and have a claim on the assets of the Borrower that is senior to a second lien held by a CDC in the case of a 504 First Lien Loan and any claims held by unsecured creditors.
-The Community Development Loans the Fund invests in are not rated.
-Community Development Loans are subject to a number of risks described in the Fund's current prospectus, including credit risk, liquidity risk, valuation risk and interest rate risk.
+Community Development Loans Risk - The Fund predominantly invests in fixed or variable rate Community Development Loans arranged through private negotiations between individuals, agricultural producers, small business borrowers, public bodies, federally-recognized Indian Tribes and non-profit businesses (collectively, the "Borrower") and one or more lenders.
+Community Development Loans are secured by collateral and have a claim on the assets of the Borrower that is senior to the second lien held by a CDC in the case of a 504 First Lien Loan and any claims held by unsecured creditors.
+The Community Development Loans the Fund will invest in are not rated.
+Community Development Loans are subject to a number of risks described elsewhere in this Prospectus, including credit risk, liquidity risk, valuation risk and interest rate risk.